8 Mistakes Marketers Make When Using Elementor

 When text is copied and pasted from another source, such as a website or Word document, it comes with all of its inline formatting, too.
 Even if you can’t see it yourself, that formatting can still be hidden within the HTML.
 This unnecessarily bloats your code and leaves you with unwanted text formats.
 It’s important to clean up your code before you introduce it into your website editor.
 That way you have clean text that you can edit afresh.

 Copy the text you want to include as usual.
 Then, in Elementor, go to the text box toolbar where you want the text to appear.
 Expand the Toggle box to find the ‘Paste as text’ option.
 Click this and, when you paste your text, it will appear free of any previous formatting.
-Watch a video tutorial on how to achieve this in less than a minute, here.
+Watch a video tutorial on how to paste text directly into the editor and achieve this in less than a minute.

 Common Mistake No. 6: Using Incompatible Plugins